bdharshan22/bdharshan22/README.md

 I'm a passionate and aspiring full-stack developer currently pursuing my B.Tech in Information Technology.
 I love building web applications and exploring new technologies to create seamless and engaging user experiences.

-🌱 I’m currently learning more about back-end development with Node.js and exploring other technologies.
+🌱 I’m currently learning more about front-end and back-end development and exploring other technologies.

 👯 I’m looking to collaborate on exciting open-source or team-based web development projects.